primetime43/PlexPlaylistMaker/README.md

 * Seamless Plex Server Integration: Compatible with any accessible Plex Media Server for playlist management.
 * Intuitive Graphical User Interface: Easy-to-navigate GUI for hassle-free list import and playlist creation.
 * Robust Error Handling: Advanced error handling for reliable data fetching and playlist creation.
-* Efficient Processing: Multi-threading for IMDb and Letterboxd data retrieval, offering fast synchronization.
+* Efficient Processing: Multi-threading for IMDb (and a polite sequential fetch for Letterboxd to mitigate rate limiting) data retrieval, offering fast synchronization.

 # Disclaimer
 PlexPlaylistMaker does not use the official APIs of IMDb or Letterboxd for data retrieval.
 Instead, it relies on web scraping techniques and the Cinemagoer API (a third-party IMDb interface) to gather list information.